All Episodes

 This harvest combined with improved distribution marked the famine's end.

-Total grain sent to Bengal from August 1943 through the end of 1944, over one million tons.
+Total grain sent to Bengal from August 1943 through the end of 1944, over 1 million tons.

 In February, Churchill called an emergency war cabinet meeting on February the 14th.

-On aid, he telegraphed Wavell offering help, but noting limits.
+On 8, he telegraphed Wavell offering help, but noting limits.

 It was still war.

-He requested America in shipping from Roosevelt for a million more tons, which was refused due to the priorities of course of the D-Day invasion.
+He requested American shipping from Roosevelt for a million more tons, which was refused due to the priorities, of course, of the D-Day invasion.

-In July, Churchill remarked positively to Indian delegate Sir Ramaswamy Mudalyay about ending notions of Indian inferiority and envisioning a great shining India.
+In July, Churchill remarked positively to Indian delegate Sir Ramaswamy Mudalier about ending notions of Indian inferiority and envisioning a great shining India.

 Yeah, absolutely.

-But everybody's had harsh things about everybody else throughout human history, and I view it again.
+But everybody's had harsh things about everybody else throughout human history.

-Objectively or not, the way I view it, since he said Indian should never feel inferior, and he envisioned a great shining India.
+And I view it, again, objectively or not, the way I view it, since he said Indians should never feel inferior and he envisioned a great shining India.

 He actually personally had great affection for India, which we know from his diaries.